The History Major

 Students who wish to receive the B.A. degree with a major concentration in history must take a minimum of thirty-six semester hours of history in addition to the regular general education requirements for the B.A. degree.
 Among those thirty-six hours must be included History 1310 and 1320 (World Civilization), 2310 and 2320 (United States), 3377 (Historiography and Methods), 4380 (Senior Reserch Seminar), six semester hours of advanced United States history courses, six hours of advanced world history courses, and six hours of advanced courses in either United States or world history.
 Students must get a “C” grade or better in each of these courses for it to count toward the major.
 They must also have a minor in some other field of study.

-Students seeking the B.A. degree with a major in history must also complete the second year of a foreign language at the college (not high school) level or demonstrate proficiency in a foreign language equivalent to completion of the second year of that language.
+Students seeking the B.A. degree with a major in history must also complete one year of a college-level foreign language.

 Minor in History